-That’s why the School of Graduate Studies has an on-site accessibility advisor at 63 St. George Street who can discuss accommodations for all kinds of grad-specific contexts.
+That’s why the School of Graduate Studies has a designated accessibility advisor who can discuss accommodations for all kinds of grad-specific contexts.

 Whether you’re working in the lab or doing field research, preparing a dissertation or completing your final oral exam, support is available.
 Register early with Accessibility Services Central Services to request a referral.
 Once registered, you can also access drop-in advising hours at the School of Graduate Studies.

 455 Spadina Avenue, 4th Floor, Suite 400 (Just north of College Street)